With a combination of a small number of people + software + servers and robots

 The density of information is so high that it has to be slow and steady, or people will get tired of it.

-It's easy to be misunderstood when you only cut out the relaxing moments.
+It's easy to be misunderstood if you only cut out the relaxing moments.

 A lot of freight runs on a number of tracks.